Existence, uniqueness and comparisons for BSDEs in general spaces: BSDEs in general spaces: A definition

-\begin{remark} We note that this type of equation encompasses all previously studied forms of BSDEs.
-When the filtration is Brownian, we can take $M^i$ to be the $i$'th component of the generating Brownian motion, $\mu=t$, and the equation is standard.
-When the filtration is generated by a Poisson random measure and a Brownian motion, as in \cite{Barles1997} and others, or by a Markov chain, as in \cite{Cohen2008}, \cite{Cohen2008b}, we have similar a similar reduction.
-When we consider the analogous equations in discrete time, we can form the discrete-time filtration embedded in this continuous time context (see \cite[Ch 1f]{Jacod2003}), and hence obtain the Backward Stochastic Difference Equations considered in \cite{Cohen2008c} and \cite{Cohen2009a}.
-(However these last two works consider equations in discrete time without the restrictions of square-integrability throughout.)
+where $Z_t(\omega)$ is the (countably infinite) vector with entries $\{Z^i_t(\omega)\in\mathbb{R}^K\}_{i\in\mathbb{N}}$.
+For a~terminal value $Q\in L^2(\mathbb{R}^K;\mathcal{F}_T)$, a predictable \textit{driver} function $F\dvtx\Omega\times[0,T]\times\mathbb{R}^K\times \mathbb{R}^{K\times\infty}\to\mathbb{R}^K$, a solution is a pair of processes $(Y, Z)$ taking values in $\mathbb{R}^K\times\mathbb{R}^{K\times\infty }$, where $Z$ is predictable, and $Y$ is adapted.
+We shall restrict our attention to the case when $Y$ is square integrable, and $Z$ satisfies~(\ref{eqZbound}). \end{definition} \begin{remark} We note that this type of equation encompasses most previously studied forms of BSDEs.
+When the filtration is Brownian, we can take $M^i$ to be the $i$th component of the generating Brownian motion, $\mu=t$, and the equation is standard.
+When the filtration is generated by a Poisson random measure over a separable space and a Brownian motion, as in~\cite{Barles1997,Royer2006} and others, or by a Markov chain, as in~\cite{Cohen2008,Cohen2008b}, we have a similar reduction.
+When we consider the analogous equations in discrete time, we can form the discrete-time filtration embedded in this continuous time context (see~\cite{Jacod2003}, Chapter 1f) and hence obtain the backward stochastic difference equations considered in~\cite{Cohen2008c} and~\cite{Cohen2009a}.

-Comparing with the work of \cite{El1997a}, we see that if $F$ depends only on the projection of $Z$ into a finite-dimensional subspace of $\mathbb{R}^{K\times\infty}$, then it is possible to reduce the equation to the form of (\ref{eq:BSDEworthogonal}).
-In this case, the further assumption that our filtration is quasi-left continuous, and hence the martingales considered have continuous predictable quadratic variations, allows reduction to the case considered in \cite{El1997a}. \end{remark}
+Comparing with the work of~\cite{El1997a}, we see that if $F$ depends only on the projection of $Z$ into a finite-dimensional subspace of $\mathbb{R}^{K\times\infty}$, then it is possible to reduce the equation to a form similar to~(\ref{eqBSDEworthogonal}). \end{remark}

-We shall present a sequence of results (Theorems \ref{thm:BSDEExist}, \ref{thm:BSDEExist2} and \ref{thm:BSDEExist3}) demonstrating conditions under which there exists a unique solution to such an equation.
-The key distinction in these results is the assumptions on the measure $\mu$, which are increasing in generality.
-Theorem \ref{thm:BSDEExist3} places no restrictions on $\mu$, apart from its being a signed Stieltjes measure.
+We shall present a result (Theorem~\ref{thmBSDEExist2}) demonstrating conditions under which there exists a unique solution to such an equation.

-\begin{remark} While our existence and uniqueness results apply to the case where $\mu$ is a signed measure, our main focus shall be on the case where $\mu$ is a nonnegative (unsigned) measure.
-For this reason, we shall assume that $\mu$ is nonnegative unless otherwise stated. \end{remark}